sensory words list

-Using sensory words in your stories is one of the most powerful ways to bring your writing to life and keep readers engaged.
+Using Sensory Words List in your stories is one of the most powerful ways to bring your writing to life and keep readers engaged.
 Whether you’re a beginner in English or an educator helping students write better, learning how to use sensory words can transform ordinary sentences into vivid, exciting descriptions.

 Why Should You Use Sensory Words?